Understanding over-groomed curls: What's behind the problem

 The tricky thing is: Build-up mimicsthe same symptoms as over-processed curls.
 Your curls look heavy, limp and lose their definition, even though you've just washed them.
 Sometimes the scalp also feels itchy or greasy - a sure sign that build-up is involved.

 In this situation, many curly heads instinctively reach for even more care - but this only exacerbates the problem.
-Instead of another Moisturizing mask or an extra portion of oil, your hair needs something completely different at this moment: a reset.
-With a good deep cleansing shampoo - like the sulphate-free Deep Cleansing Shampoo or a targeted Hair Deep Cleanse removes stubborn build-up from products, minerals and environmental influences.
+Instead of another moisturizing mask or an extra portion of oil, your hair needs something completely different at this moment: a reset.
+With a good deep cleansing shampoo - such as the sulphate-free Deep Cleansing Shampoo or a targeted Hair Deep Cleansing Shampoo - you can remove stubborn build-up from products, minerals and environmental influences.
 In addition, the pH value is regulated and you immediately get air back in your locks.
 If you prefer a natural alternative, you can use a homemade vinegar rinse (e.g. with apple cider vinegar) as a temporary reset.

-It is therefore important to differentiate between the causes: Are your curls really out of balance, or is it simply a case of Build-up?
+So it's important to differentiate between the causes: Are your curls really out of balance, or is it simply a case of build-up?
 Only when you know this can you take targeted action - and save yourself the frustration of endless failed attempts.

 Symptom matrix - excess moisture vs. excess protein vs. build-up